ivotron/popper2-paper/paper/paper.md

 <!-- our contributions -->

-Popper is a lightweight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
+Popper[^popper1] is a lightweight workflow execution engine that allows users to follow the container-native paradigm for building and running reproducible workflows from archived experimental artifacts.
 This paper makes the following contributions:

 1. The design and architecture of a container-native workflow engine that abstracts over container engines, image builders and resource managers, giving users the ability to focus on Dockerfiles (software dependencies) and workflow logic, without having to invest time in runtime specific details.